PRUNERS/FLiT/documentation/installation.md

 ### Runner Prerequisites

 The test runner can run multiple compilers.
-For now, only one compiler is supported from each of the types: GCC, Clang, Intel's icpc, and NVIDIA's nvcc.
+For now, only one compiler is supported from each of the types: GCC, Clang, Intel's `icpc`, and NVIDIA's `nvcc`.
 Simply have the one you want used as the first in your system PATH.
 You do not need all four of those, only those ones installed will be used.
 But all of them need to support C++11.